9 Of Mount Hawthorn’s Best Restaurants

 Drasko’s Hot Chicken

 What happens when you combine a passion for Nashville-style fried chicken, with the attention to detail that comes from a stint at Noma?
 You get Drasko’s, and we couldn’t be more pleased.
-Ever since opening at the start of the year, Drasko’s has made huge waves, with hordes of punters lining up for that crispy, juicy, spicy good stuff.
+Ever since opening at the start of 2021, Drasko’s has made huge waves, with hordes of punters lining up for that crispy, juicy, spicy good stuff.
 Made with exclusively WA produce, with pickles, hot sauces and, well, everything else made in-house, you’ll taste the difference.

 The Mezz, 148 Scarborough Beach Road, Mount Hawthorn